 Advanced surface ablation procedures include:

 LASEK and more recently TransPRK are the more commonly performed advanced surface ablation procedures performed today and are the surface ablation procedures of choice at Dr Cordelia Chan’s practice.
 They are excellent alternatives to LASIK or SMILE, especially in cases where the cornea is too thin for correction by these procedures.

-This is how LASEK is performed, and the points to note:
+This is how laser eye treatment (LASEK) is performed, and the points to note:

 A video showing how LASEK is performed.
 The surface skin (epithelium) of the cornea is gently removed and the excimer laser applied to alter the shape of the cornea.
 The white sponge applied contains the special chemical called mitomycin C to reduce the incidence of cornea haze after surgery.

-The goal of LASEK is to improve your vision and to reduce your dependence on spectacles or contact lenses.
-Most individuals may be able to be fully independent of glasses or contact lenses, but if you are beyond 45 years of age and require glasses for reading (a condition called presbyopia), you will probably still need your reading glasses after LASEK.
+The goal of laser eye treatment (LASEK) is to improve your vision and to reduce your dependence on spectacles or contact lenses.
+Most individuals may be able to be fully independent of glasses or contact lenses, but if you are beyond 45 years of age and require glasses for reading (a condition called presbyopia), you will probably still need your reading glasses after LASEK eye surgery.